-The sinks are above the waterline and are gravity drained overboard
+The head sink and galley sink are above the waterline and are gravity drained overboard.

-Shower Sump Pump System
+Shower Drain System

-- The shower drains into sump pump box.
+- The shower drains into the sump pump box.

 - The sump pump box has an autofloat switch.

-- When the drain

-water rises to a pre set level, the autof loat switch turns

-On the sump

-pump, and the

-drain water is
+- When the drain water rises to a preset level, the autofloat switch turns On the sump pump, and the drain water is pumped overboard.

-pumped overboard.